 Greenville Health System is the busiest endocrine surgery center in the state.
-GHS has two fellowship-trained endocrine surgeons on staff to care for patients with thyroid, parathyroid, adrenal and other endocrine health problems.
+Prisma Health has two fellowship-trained endocrine surgeons on staff to care for patients with thyroid, parathyroid, adrenal and other endocrine health problems.

 For more information or to refer a patient, call (864) 454-2100.